janebmckenna/milestone-project-1/README.md

 **Content**

 - I used [colormind.io](http://colormind.io/) to decide on the colour scheme of the site.
-I wanted the pallete to fit with the imagery I intended to use.
+I wanted the palette to fit with the imagery I intended to use.
 - Icons were sourced from [Font Awesome](https://fontawesome.com)
 - My fonts were taken from [Google Fonts](https://fonts.google.com/)
 - [Bootstrap Version 4.3](https://getbootstrap.com/docs/4.3/getting-started/introduction/)
+- Wireframes were created using [Balsamiq](https://balsamiq.com/)

 **Images**

 All images used within the project came from personal sources.
 The wedding imagery is from Ashley and Hannahs Wedding and was used with their permission.
-The three accomodation images were sourced from the marketing department at work and used with their blessing to create ficticous accomodation in Mohill.
+The three accommodation images were sourced from the marketing department at work and used with their blessing to create fictitious accommodation in Mohill.
 I thank my sister Hannah, brother in law Ashley and Marketing Manager Ross for their assistance in providing photography.

+**Advice**

+Thank you to my mentor for all the help and advice he has offered including:
+- An elegant solution for form submission on a static site.